 When developed correctly, competency models enable organizations to close skill gaps, increase employee engagement and retention, guide succession planning, and more.
 However, a poorly developed competency model may not yield desired results.
-In this article, we’ll cover two hazards of an inadequate competency model and how you can avoid them.
+In this article, we’ll cover two inadequate competency model hazards and how you can avoid them.

 What is a Competency Model?